-To use an existing CFS, clear the Install a new CFS check box and click Next.
+• To use an existing CFS, clear the Install a new CFS check box and click Next.

+The CFS dialog box opens.
 Type the Hostname and Port of your existing CFS.
-Then, click Next and go to step 16.
+Then, click Next and go to Step 17.

-12. Choose an installation folder for the Connector Framework Server and then click Next.
+13. Choose an installation folder for the Connector Framework Server and then click Next.